 Tui Na refers to a range of Traditional Chinese Medicine therapeutic bodywork techniques that are used to reduce pain, release muscle spasms and increase range of motion.

-Qigong & Taichi exercises have been shown to improve a variety of health concerns.
+Qigong & Taiji exercises have been shown to improve a variety of health concerns.
 Those with chronic health problems may benefit from a tailored set of techniques demonstrated and practiced with your provider.